HenrikStiernstedt/Sing/README.md

 * [ ] Comments field to songs.

+* [x] The possibility to enter and edit song texts easily. (textarea to string array and back.)

+* [x] The possibility to add songs easily and store them.

 ## Songboard only mode
 * [ ] A way to only show songs.
 * [ ] A way to not be part of the singing board, but still recieve singing updates.